mozilla/dxr/docs/source/deployment.rst

 DXR generates an :term:`index` for one or more source trees offline.
 This is well suited to a dedicated build server.
 The generated index is then transferred to one or more web servers for hosting.
-First, we'll set up the build server.

 .. [#] DXR might also work with other UNIX-like operating systems, but we make no promises.